KasparEtter/ef1p/internet/index.md

 and the order of the messages, a protocol should also specify how to handle anomalies like the above.
 Ambiguity in a standard
-(or willful deviation therefrom) can lead to incompatibilities between different implementations.
+and willful deviation therefrom result in incompatibilities between different implementations.
 In combination with a lack of established standards in many areas, which often leads to uncoordinated efforts by various parties, incompatibilities are quite common in computer systems,